duy1009/CloudSocket/Readme.md

 pip install -r requirements.txt
 ```

-* Run the code with multiple computers (>=2)
+* Run the code with multiple computers/terminals (>=2)

-We need a computer to use as a Server and other computers as Clients
+We need a computer/terminals to use as a Server and other computers as Clients

 Step 1: Connect 2 computers to the same wifi.